genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 * If a column name (e.g. DATE) is found in several tables, and it always has the same type, only one field will be specified in the dictionary.
 However, if the same column name is found in different tables with different types, a new field will be created for each type, keeping the column name and adding the table name (e.g. CALENDAR) in the following fashion: DATE_IN_CALENDAR.
 The script will output this event on screen so you can fix the name and/or type it manually later on.
 * The types are mapped from [http://docs.oracle.com/javase/8/docs/api/java/sql/Types.html](http://docs.oracle.com/javase/8/docs/api/java/sql/Types.html "http://docs.oracle.com/javase/8/docs/api/java/sql/Types.html") to Genesis dictionary types.
 Each database can have its own data types, and the JDBC may interpret them differently.
 For example, in an early test, TIMESTAMP(8) in an Oracle database was interpreted as type OTHER in java.sql.Types.
 Therefore, this tool is not 100% accurate; you must check the results for correctness.
-* If there is no mapping available for the java.sql.Type retrieved by the column metadata query, it will be mapped by default to the Genesis dictionary type "STRING".
+* If there is no mapping available for the `java.sql.Type` retrieved by the column metadata query, it will be mapped by default to the Genesis dictionary type `STRING`.
 This event will be shown on standard output too, so you can know that there is an uncommon type that you should take care of.
-* Every time a table is successfully parsed, the script will give feedback: "TABLE USERS complete".
+* Every time a table is successfully parsed, the script will give feedback: `TABLE USERS complete`.
-* VIEWS are not parsed.
+* Views are not parsed.

 #### Keys and indexes
 Primary keys will be parsed as primary keys in Genesis, whether they are single-column-based or multiple-column-based.